 I took the Internet Speed Test.
 What now?

 If your results are consistently below your expectation, there's a quick and easy step you can take to speed up your Internet connection.
-This step, which you should always do when having Internet speed problems, is to turn off power to your Internet modem and wireless router.
+This step is to turn off power to your Internet modem and wireless router.
 They could be separate devices or they can be an all-in-one piece of equipment.
 Don't worry about breaking anything as rebooting these is standard procedure.
 Just unplug the power and leave it off for a good ten to twenty seconds.
 There are many Internet customers who mistakenly believe that they shouldn't have to take this step, but when they call their Internet Service Provider they will inevitably have to do this.
 Incredibly, there will be people who refuse to do it!
 Talk about cutting off the nose to spite the face!
 The point is, even as advanced as the Internet is, it's far from perfect and sometimes electronics need a quick reboot.

 Finally, one free call to Allconnect is all you need to find the best high speed Internet service and the best rates in your area.
-Give us a call or check your address using the form below to see what Internet providers are available in your area.
+Give us a call to see what Internet providers are available in your area.

 Find the best rates on home services at your address